phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 ### Cable frame / Span frame

-The reference support frame for a span is the left support depending on line direction evolution.
+The reference support frame for a span is the left support depending on support numbering.

 The cable frame $\mathcal{R}_{cable}$ is defined as described in the figure below.
 This frame can move depending on the cable loads.